 Michelangelo’s David is ideally beautiful.
 David contemplates his upcoming fight with Goliath, staring at his foe.
-While Bernini shows us a less ideal, and more real David—one who, with God’s help, is actively fighting Goliath (perhaps the way the church itself felt as they were battling against Luther).
+While Bernini shows us a less ideal, and more real David—one who, with God’s help, is actively fighting Goliath (perhaps the way the Church itself felt as they were battling against Martin Luther).

 The path to God